Alejogb1/job-board/blog-data/why-is-my-rails-7-turboframe-inline-editing-response-showing-that-there-is-no-matching-turbo-frame.md

 id: "why-is-my-rails-7-turboframe-inline-editing-response-showing-that-there-is-no-matching-turbo-frame"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this "no matching turbo-frame" issue pop up countless times when implementing inline editing with Rails 7 and Turbo, and trust me, it’s usually not as cryptic as it first appears.
 It often boils down to subtle mismatches between your server-side rendering and what Turbo expects to find on the client-side.
 In my years of development, I've debugged this particular problem across various projects, from simple internal tools to complex web applications, and the core causes tend to be fairly consistent.

 The fundamental concept behind Turbo Frames is that you’re replacing specific, targeted portions of your page without requiring full page reloads.
 The server sends back HTML fragments wrapped in `<turbo-frame>` tags, and the browser's Turbo library intelligently swaps out the matching content, using the `id` attribute of these frames.
 When you see that dreaded "no matching turbo-frame" message, it means Turbo can't find a frame with the `id` in the server's response that matches what it’s expecting on the client.
 Let me break down the usual suspects.

 First, the most common reason is a discrepancy in the `id` attributes.
 Imagine a scenario where you have a view displaying an editable item, and you're rendering the form using a partial within a turbo-frame.
 Initially, the frame may have an `id="item_123"`, perhaps based on an object's id.
-When you trigger a form submission (either through a `PATCH/PUT` request to update the item, or a `GET` request to load the form itself), the server *must* send back a fragment with a matching `id`.
+When you trigger a form submission (either through a `PATCH/PUT` request to update the item, or a `GET` request to load the form itself), the server _must_ send back a fragment with a matching `id`.
 If the server's response wraps the updated content within, for example, `<turbo-frame id="edit_form_123">`, Turbo will search for a frame on the page with the id `edit_form_123` and won't find it, hence the error.
 This is usually a result of rendering the wrong partial, or of having inconsistent id generation patterns between the initial page load and subsequent responses.

 Let's illustrate this with a simplified example.
 Suppose we have an `item` with the id 123.